-- Black and cream large-scale Glen Urquhart check (with red windowpane overcheck) wool single-breasted 3-roll-2-button sport coat with notch lapels, welted breast pocket, flapped hip pockets, ventless rear, and 1-button cuffs
+- Black and cream large-scale Glen Urquhart check (with red windowpane overcheck) wool single-breasted 3-roll-2-button sport jacket with notch lapels, welted breast pocket, flapped hip pockets, ventless rear, and 1-button cuffs

 - Dark brown flat front trousers with belt loops and plain-hemmed bottoms

-- White dress shirt with slightly spread collar, front placket, breast pocket, and double/French cuffs
+- White dress shirt with semi-spread collar, front placket, breast pocket, and double/French cuffs

 - Red silk slim necktie with white center squiggle

 - Gold square cuff links with brown rectangular center

 - Charcoal glen check wool single-breasted overcoat with 3-button front, notch lapels, flapped hip pockets, cuffed sleeves, and single rear vent

 - Gray felt short-brimmed fedora with slim black grosgrain band